Everything You Need to Know

 Felt garage roofs have been around for a long time and are a common feature on attached garages with flat roofs and extensions.
 If correctly installed and well maintained a felt garage roof can provide good protection for your garage.

-Along with the restrictions with the types of garage roofs this material is suitable for there are a couple of downsides which are worth considering, firstly, the material itself isn’t that strong and requires a robust base to be installed on which in itself can cause problems, secondly, felt garage roofing is prone to damage both from physical impacts and the elements.
+Along with the restrictions with the types of garage roofs this material is suitable for. there are a couple of downsides.
+Firstly, the material itself isn’t that strong and requires a robust base to be installed on which in itself can cause problems.
+Secondly, felt garage roofing is prone to damage both from physical impacts and the elements.
 Once moisture has penetrated the material it becomes susceptible to both hot and cold temperatures which cause the material to breakdown along with its protection.

 Opening Times: